Weekend Growing Workshop: Farming Cut Flowers in the Canadian Prairies

 "The workshop was so much more than I expected.
 It was eye opening to see what ACTUALLY goes into flower farming - to see more than the perfect instagram post.
 It was nice to know that one can start without having all the bells and whistles you'd think you'd need.
 Being innovative and motivated will take you a long way.
 I liked how transparent you were with successes and failures, that made it really easy to relate to you as a grower and business owner.
 I also appreciated that you brought in Becky [florist], allowing us to hear another perspective and learn a bit about foam free design.
 All in all I can't thank you enough for putting on such an inspiring weekend." - Kailee

-In my first year of growing cut flowers, I had 5.5 acres of neglected land, a teensy budget, and one summer helper.
-We had a late winter (heavy snow until April 29th), and were only able to break ground on 1/4 acre.
-It was one of the driest summers ever, we were bombarded by pests, and an early frost knocked us out by the first week of September.
+In Sarah's first year of growing cut flowers, she had 5.5 acres of neglected land, a teensy budget, and one summer helper.
+Winter stayed late (heavy snow until April 29th), and they were only able to break ground on 1/4 acre.
+It was an extremely dry summer, they were bombarded by pests, and an early frost knocked out production by the first week of September.
 It was HARD.
-I got very good at changing plans on a dime, adapting, breathing, and learning to let the chaos wash over me.
-When the season ended and it was finally time to take stock of what we'd accomplished, the list was long.
-A greenhouse, productive beds, successful workshops, happy CSA members, a book, and a whole year of beautiful photos, documenting the journey.
-We grossed $25000 that year.
-In our second year, we more than doubled that.
+Sarah got very good at changing plans on a dime, adapting, breathing, and learning to let the chaos wash over her.
+When the season ended and it was finally time to take stock of what they'd accomplished, the list was long.
+A greenhouse, productive beds, successful workshops, happy CSA members, a book, and a whole year of beautiful photos, documenting their journey.
+They grossed $25000 that year.
+In the farm's second year, they more than doubled that, grossing $57000.

-The reason I want to offer this course now, before we're any further along, is because we're at the *key* phase of transitioning from a "newbie" farm into a more balanced, established operation.
-At this point in our adventure, the starting point is still close enough that I can actually show you, in real, achievable measures, how to build a productive small scale flower farm from scratch.
+Based on the farm's successes and challenges in its early years, Sarah is eager to share real, achievable measures, for building a productive small scale flower farm from scratch.
 It doesn't have to be perfect all in one year, but there are critical pieces that should be in place.
-I want to show you what you can do with minimal equipment, two hands, and a small parcel of parched prairies.
+Sarah wants to show you what you can do with minimal equipment, two hands, and a small parcel of parched prairies.

-This workshop, taking place from Saturday, August 1st to Monday, August 3rd, will walk you through every piece and process of my farm.
+This workshop, taking place from Saturday, August 1st to Monday, August 3rd, will walk you through every piece and process of Alberta Girl Acres.
 What grows well in this climate, and when to start it.
 What you'll want vs what you'll need.
-How to grow beautiful babes, how to maintain them, how to harvest them, and how to market them.
-How we water, fertilize, weed, and protect our darlings.
+How to grow beautiful blooms, how to maintain them, how to harvest them, and how to market them.
+How to water, fertilize, weed, and protect your darlings.
 Risk mitigation techniques that won't cost your life savings, and essential tips for marketing your flowers via streams that makes sense for YOU and your family.

-On Monday, August 3rd, we'll also welcome a talented florist, who will lead us in a specialized floral arrangement workshop.
+On Monday, August 3rd, we'll also welcome talented florist, Chelsa Larson of BLOOMdiggity, a wonderfully fun, inclusive, and community focused florist studio in Lethbridge.
+Chelsa will lead us in a specialized floral arrangement workshop, where we create stunning pieces using florals harvested by particpants that very morning.
 After this workshop, we'll discuss the benefits and challenges that come with "farmer-floristry".

-Everyone will leave with worksheets to help plan their plots, as well as a complimentary hard copy of DON'T PANIC: A Business Guide to Small Scale Cut Flower Farming, Year One.
+Everyone will leave with their notebooks packed with information, as well as planting schedule worksheets, seed sowing info lists, and a complimentary hard copy of DON'T PANIC: A Business Guide to Small Scale Cut Flower Farming.

 *Please note that "purchasing" this workshop is effectively registering for it.
-Please disregard "shipping" options upon checkout.
+Please select "no shipping" upon checkout.